An endline bilinear restriction estimate for paraboloids: Preliminaries

 We set off the construction for the $S^\lambda-$version of the wave table theory akin to \cite{TaoMZ}.
-The advantage of using wave tables is to eradicate the logarithmic loss arising from the repeatedly used pigeonhole principle \cite{TaoGFA,Wolff}, which blocked the approach to the endpoint resluts.
+The advantage of using wave tables is to eradicate the logarithmic loss arising from the repeatedly used dyadic pigeonhole principle \cite{TaoGFA,Wolff}, which blocked the approach to the endpoint results.

-From this section on, we start adopting new notations $F^\lambda$ and $G^\lambda$ to denote the red and blue waves.
+From this section on, we start adopting new notations $F^\lambda$ and $G^\lambda$ to denote respectively the red and blue waves.
 We apply Lemma \ref{lem:wp-d} with $\varrho=R^{1/2}$